-- B. Course Competencies: Upon successful completion of this course each student will have demonstrated through examination and projects a competent understand of: - 1.
-The use of the computer as a graphic tool - 2.
-Digital drawing software - 3.
-Advanced design process and techniques - 4.
-Industry standards for output and publication - 5.
-Terminology of digital publishing as it pertains to the graphic arts industry - C. Academic Integrity: It is the aim of the Graphic Arts faculty to foster a spirit of complete honesty and high standard of integrity.
+- B. Course Competencies: Upon successful completion of this course each student will have demonstrated through examination and projects a competent understand of.: - 1.
+Design processes and techniques first hand of the industry. - 2.
+Creative and thought processes use on the job. - 3.
+Production and craftsmanship from a professional viewpoint. - 4.
+Presentation techniques used by technicians in the field. - 5.
+Terminology as it pertains to the graphic arts industry. - C. Academic Integrity: It is the aim of the Graphic Arts faculty to foster a spirit of complete honesty and high standard of integrity.
 The attempt of any student to present his or her own work which he or she has not honestly performed is regarded by the faculty and administration as a serious offense and renders the offender liable to serious consequences, possibly suspension.
 Students should refer to the SPC General Catalog policy regarding consequences for cheating and plagiarism (see "Academic Integrity" and "Student Conduct" sections of the college catalog.)
 At times, working with other students is encouraged for some assignments and meets SCANS competencies C-9 through C-14.
 If you have any questions as to whether you may work with other students on any assignments ASK YOUR INSTRUCTOR. - D. SCANS and Foundation Skills.
-This course contains the following SCANS competencies: This course contains the following SCANS competencies: C-1, C-3, C-4, C-5, C-6, C-7, C-8, C-9, C-10, C-11, C-12, C-13, C-14, C-15, C-16, C-17, C-18, C-19, C-20.
+This course contains the following SCANS competencies: C-1, C-3, C-4, C-5, C-6, C-7, C-8, C-9, C-10, C-11, C-12, C-13, C-14, C-15, C-16, C-17, C-18, C-19, C-20.
 The following Foundations skills apply to this course: F-1, F-2, F-3, F-4, F-5, F-6, F-7, F-8, F-9, F-10, F-11, F-12, F-13, F-14, F-15, F-16, F-17.
 Definition and explanation of scans and foundation skills included at the end of syllabus.